Comfortable offices. Competitive salaries. A successful organization.

-It all means nothing without a motivated workforce, and so many businesses are falling at the first hurdle when it comes to engaged, committed employees.
-According to the bi-annual CIPD Employee Outlook report, less than 50% of workers in the UK felt motivated, citing everything from increased work hours to Brexit as reasons for feeling less motivated at work.
-This feeling of de-motivation has led to some of the lowest levels of productivity ever, with a UK government report highlighting a similar level of output to 1991 levels despite there being a larger workforce today.
+It's nothing but a motivated workforce, and so many are falling at the first when it comes to engaged, committed employees.
+According to the bi-annual CIPD Employee Outlook report, less than 50% of workers in the UK felt motivated , citing everything from increased work hours to Brexit as reasons for feeling less motivated at work.
+This feeling of de-motivation has led to some of the lowest levels of productivity ever , with a UK government report highlighting a similar level of output to 1991 levels despite being a larger workforce today.

-Now, with developments like remote access, automation and outsourcing hovering over workforces around the world, keeping employees motivated is more important than ever.
-Although salaries aren’t growing and things like shrinkflation are driving living costs ever higher, money isn’t always the main motivation for employees.
-As we enter a world where almost everything is done digitally and our interaction with others is usually by email or telephone, social workplaces are becoming a key factor in ensuring workers are motivated.
+Now, with developments like remote access, automation and outsourcing hovering about workforces around the world, keeping employees motivated is more important than ever.
+Although salaries are not increasing and shrinking, driving living costs ever higher, money is not always the main motivation for employees.
+As we enter a world where almost everything is done digitally and our interaction with others is usually by email or telephone, social workplaces are becoming a key factor in ensuring motivation.

 Get everyone talking - but not about work

-A friendly work atmosphere with plenty of communication only goes a small way to driving engagement and motivation.
-In highly stressful environments or workplaces that offer few opportunities for socialising or communication between employees, staff can quickly become demotivated, uninterested and eventually burned-out.
-In target driven environments such as call centres or sales floors, the focus on ‘team’ is a great way to take advantage of the social nature of humans.
+A friendly work atmosphere with plenty of communication only goes a little way to driving engagement and motivation.
+In highly stressful environments or workplaces that offer few opportunities for socializing or communication between employees, staff can quickly become demotivated, uninterested and eventually burned out.
+In target driven environments such as call centers or sales floors, the focus on 'team' is a great way to take advantage of the social nature of humans.

 Team building days are not a new concept, but they are more important than ever before.
-Getting work colleagues together away from the office or place of work and doing something exciting, fun or even interesting goes a long way to forging emotional ties between co-workers, rather than promoting a communication environment centred solely around work.
-The selected activity doesn't need to be an expensive outward bounds weekend or organised social event either.
-Something as simple as a game of poker could go a long way to helping employees get their minds on something that remains competitive, but is completely unrelated to work and great fun.
-Poker is a great way for employees to improve their decision making under pressure, as well as bond with others who they may not otherwise have a chance to communicate with.
-The social nature of a poker game means players will get to know more about each other, which will undoubtedly increase morale.
-However, it is important to that everyone has a fair chance at success, it’s probably a good idea to ensure they know learn how to play poker!
+Getting work colleagues together is something exciting, fun or equally interesting is going forward for emotional ties between co-workers, rather than promoting a communication environment centered around work.
+The selected activity does not need to be an outward bound weekend or organized social event.
+Something as simple as a game of poker could get their minds on something that remains competitive, but is completely unrelated to work and great fun.
+Poker is a great way for employees to improve their decision making.
+The social nature of a poker game means players want to know more about each other, which will undoubtedly increase morale.
+However, it is important that everyone knows that they knowlearn how to play poker !

 Changing the workplace

-No matter how exciting out of work activities may seem, there will always be individuals who can't make it for various reasons.
+No matter how exciting out of work activities may seem, there will be no reason for it.
 This is where a few basic changes in the office can come into play.
-Instead of guessing what might motivate employees other than their salary, try putting together a survey.
-Amongst the suggestions for things to do in the office to improve motivation, you may also find some home truths about the organisation that could be improved to boost engagement and motivation.
-Who knew a ping pong table and recognition for doing a good job could solve so many problems?
+Instead of guessing what might motivate employees other than their salary, try putting together a survey .
+You can improve your motivation and motivation.
+Who knew a ping pong?

-Making changes to boost motivation doesn't need to be difficult, but maintaining those changes and creating a culture that breeds motivation is the real challenge.
-Use regular reviews of employee engagement and consider setting out a policy when it comes to deciding on and gauging motivation.
+Making changes to boost motivation does not need to be difficult, but that culture is broad-based motivation is the real challenge.
+Use regular reviews of employee engagement and consider a policy when it comes to deciding on and gauging motivation.
 There are only benefits if employees are happier in their roles.

 No comments yet.
 Be the first to post a comment